j0nflores/planet-hma-streams/readme.md

 For full classification of raw PlanetScope imagery, run *full_pred.py*.

-This will preprocess tha raw PlanetScope images inside the *pred/raw_planet* folder and identify water pixels using a pre-trained cv model for HMA (under *./log/cv_mul/cv_multi.hdf5*).
+This will preprocess tha raw PlanetScope images inside the *./pred/raw_planet* folder and identify water pixels using a pre-trained cv model for HMA (under *./log/cv_mul/cv_multi.hdf5*).
 See the referece below for more info about the cv model.

-By default, this will create a *./pred_out* folder where it will write the water mask ouputs from the cv model.
+By default, this will create a *./pred_out* folder where it will write the water mask outputs from the cv model.

 ```
 data